projectcalico/calico/networking/change-block-size.md

 #### Step 5: Create a new IP pool with the desired block size

-In this step, we update the IPPool to the new block size of (/28).
+In this step, we update the IPPool with the new block size of (/28).

 <pre>
 apiVersion: projectcalico.org/v3